24th March 2020 | Mark Fellows | Employment Law, Business, Coronavirus, Employer

 On Friday 20th March, the Government announced new measures to support businesses finding themselves in financial difficulty as a result of the impact of the Covid-19 pandemic.
-Below, Joanne Perry, Partner in the Employment team, summarises the announcement and what it...
+Below, Mark Fellows Partner in the Employment team, summarises the announcement and what...
 Read more

 On Friday 20th March, the Government announced new measures to support businesses finding themselves in financial difficulty as a result of the impact of the Covid-19 pandemic.
-Below, Joanne Perry, Partner in the Employment team, summarises the announcement and what it means for you and your business.
+Below, Mark Fellows Partner in the Employment team, summarises the announcement and what it means for you and your business.

 Please bear in mind that the Government announcement is lacking in some important detail, we endeavour to provide this to you in the coming days.

 There are, therefore, a number of questions that remain unanswered.

 - Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employee’s salary for those employees that would otherwise have been laid off during this crisis.

 - To access the scheme, employers need to designate affected employees as ‘furloughed workers’ and notify their employees of this change.
 The guidance states that “changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation”.

 - Employers must submit information to HMRC about the employees that have been furloughed and their earnings through a new online portal.